Shruty20/US_states/README.md

 # US_states

-The "US STATE GAME" is a Python program that combines turtle graphics and data processing to create an interactive game.
+The "US STATE GAME" is a Python program that combines turtle graphics and data processing to create an interactive game using pandas library.
 The game presents a blank map of the United States and prompts the user to guess the names of the states.